 Every community and school should have accessible playgrounds and naturally inclusive play areas.
 Your neighborhood, parks department or school district may already be planning, building and updating playgrounds so they can be enjoyed by children with physical disabilities, developmental delays or other special needs, alongside their mainstream peers.

 What can you do to provide these options for children in your community?
 Existing school and neighborhood playgrounds can often be adapted so they are safe and accessible for all children, with only a bit more effort and cost than would be spent for regular annual maintenance or improvements.
-Playgrounds should also be accessible to parents, teachers, and other adults who use wheelchairs or other mobility aids.

 Where children of varying ability, age and size have been considered in playground design, most issues related to crawling and climbing by children using wheelchairs for access to the equipment have already been addressed.

-Many of the reasonable and quite simple accommodations that have been developed for children with special needs already benefit and are enjoyed by their mainstream peers.
+Many of the reasonable and quite simple accommodations that have been developed for children with disabilities already benefit and are enjoyed by their mainstream peers.
 Every child deserves public play areas that are both challenging and fun - and when well planned, the natural integration that results can help us build inclusive communities from the first years of our children's lives.

-Browse at your public library, local bookstore or online retailer for books like Backyards and butterflies: Ways to include children with disabilities in outdoor activities
+Browse at your public library, local bookstore or online retailer for books like Backyards and butterflies: Ways to include children with disabilities in outdoor activities or The Great Big Book of Children's Games: Over 450 Indoor & Outdoor Games for Kids (Ages 3-12).

 Playground surface accessibility study shows problems after just 12 months